-- A. Student must apply in advance for an LOA unless unforeseen circumstances prevent the student from doing so.
-For example, if a student were injured in a car accident and needed a few weeks to recover before returning to institution, the student would not have been able to request the LOA in advance. - B. An institution may grant an LOA to a student who did not provide the request prior to the LOA due to unforeseen circumstances if the institution documents the reason for its decision and collects the request from the student at a later date.
-In this example, the beginning date of the approved LOA would be determined by the institution to be the first date the student was unable to attend the institution because of the accident. - C. There must be a reasonable expectation that the student will return from the LOA; - D. The LOA together with any additional leaves of absence must not exceed a total of 180 days in any 12-month period. - E. A student granted an LOA that meets these criteria is not considered to have withdrawn, and no refund calculation is required at that time.
+- A. Students must apply in advance for an LOA unless unforeseen circumstances prevent the student from doing so.
+For example, if a student were injured in a car accident and needed a few weeks to recover before returning to institution, the student would not have been able to request the LOA in advance. - a.
+The Request must be in writing; - b.
+The request must include the student's reason for the LOA; and - c.
+The request must include the student's signature. - B. An institution may grant an LOA to a student who did not provide the request prior to the LOA due to unforeseen circumstances if the institution documents the reason for its decision and collects the request from the student at a later date.
+In this example, the beginning date of the approved LOA would be determined by the institution to be the first date the student was unable to attend the institution because of the accident. - a.
+The institution documents the reason for its decision; - b.
+The institution collects the request from the student at a later date; and - c.
+The institution establishes the start date of the approved LOA as the first date - C. There must be a reasonable expectation that the student will return from the LOA; - D. The LOA together with any additional leave of absence must not exceed a total of 180 days in any 12-month period. - E. The student's contract period will be extended by the same number of calendar days taken in the LOA and that such changes to the contract period must be either - a.
+Changes to the enrollment agreement will be initialed by all parties; or - b.
+An addendum to the enrollment agreement must be signed by all parties. - F. The student will be withdrawn if the student takes an unapproved LOA or does not return by the expiration of an approved - a.
+The student's withdrawal date for the purpose of calculating a refund will be the student's last date of attendance - G. A student granted an LOA that meets these criteria is not considered to have withdrawn, and no refund calculation is required at that time.